While I provide this information at

 > Note selection by frequency in Hz

-know the exact material density and the exact
+know the exact material density and elasticity, you can enter those parameters.

 > Read about cautions

 Caution, these values allow you to get very

 close to the desired note (typically within 1%) but if you desire an exact note,

 cut slightly long and grind to the final length, but not usually required for wind

 chimes.
 Manufacturing dimensional tolerances may cause slight inaccuracies in the

 actual results, not to mention the effects of poor material handling along with

 slight variations in material properties and impurities.
 If in doubt, cut

 slightly long and grind to final values.
 You can measure the frequency for